Artilia/hello-world/wp-content/plugins/optinmonster/readme.txt

 > Chris Lema - VP of Product at Liquid Web

 == Changelog ==

+= 1.8.4 =
+* Minor update: Added a new filter for action links.

 = 1.8.3 =
 * Improved logic to prevent welcome screen from showing in the wrong context.